not-raspberry/pytest_reorder/README.rst

 #. *integration*
 #. *ui*

+The default regular expressions can find unit, integration and UI tests both laid flat and deeply nested.
 You can also specify your custom order.

-**pytest_reorder** assumes the paths of all test modules begin with a common prefix.
-Most projects keep their tests in a separate ``tests`` directory and therefore meet this assumption.
-The ordering depends on what's left after the prefix is stripped.
-For details see the docstring and the code of ``pytest_reorder.make_reordering_hook``.

-Django projects that store tests in Django-style 'apps' will not work with pytest-reorder.

 Pythons supported